Dirty Rotten Filthy Stinking Rich

-Dirty Rotten Filthy Stinking Rich is the debut studio album by American glam metal band Warrant, released in 1989.
+Dirty Rotten Filthy Stinking Rich is the debut studio album by American glam metal band Warrant, released on January 31, 1989.

 The album was highly successful, spawning the hit singles "Heaven" (No. 2, 1989), "Down Boys" (No. 27, 1989) and "Sometimes She Cries" (No. 20, 1990).
 The album peaked at number 10 on the Billboard 200.

-The unique cover art features "Fugazi", known as "Cashly Guido Bucksley" in the "Big Talk" music video, an overpaid, amoral infrastructure manager and archetypal business psychopath.
-Artwork by Pop Surrealism artist, Mark Ryden.

-The first four words of the album's title ("Dirty Rotten Filthy Stinkin'...!") were mentioned in the intro to the title track of their 1990 follow-up album Cherry Pie.
+The unique cover art features a painting by Mark Ryden, meant to depict a business psychopath.

 Musical style

 The album's sound is typical of the Sunset Strip glam metal scene of the 1980s, featuring heavy guitars and melodic, catchy choruses.

 Production and marketing

-The album was released amidst some controversy.
-It was widely rumored that guitarists Erik Turner and Joey Allen had not played a note on the album and that all guitar work had been performed by ex-Streets guitarist and session musician Mike Slamer.
-While the rumor has never been verified, Slamer's wife confirmed in 1998 that her husband played guitar on the record.
-Mike Slamer has stated in interviews that he played guitar and the lead solos on the album.

-Producer Beau Hill stated in a 2012 interview that Slamer did in fact play on the album.
-Beau had said to the band that the "songs are really great, but I think we’re a little weak in the solo department and so I like to bring somebody in".
-Beau also stated that "everybody in the band signed off on it and everything was done above ground".

-During the recording of the album, vocalist Jani Lane walked in on his best friend in bed with his girlfriend, leading to his nervous breakdown, and its release was delayed by several months while Lane recovered.
+During the recording of the album, singer Jani Lane walked in on his best friend in bed with his girlfriend, leading to his nervous breakdown, and its release was delayed by several months while Lane recovered.
 These events would later be recounted in the single "I Saw Red" on the band's following album, Cherry Pie.

 The record was produced and engineered by Beau Hill, who also contributed keyboards and backing vocals.
 It was recorded at The Enterprise in Burbank, California.